mars3725/Serial-Communication/README.md

 ![alt text][logo]

-[logo]: http://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2013/09/DC-motor-Schematics.png?resize=427%2C521 "It's not as bad as it looks")
+[logo]: http://i2.wp.com/randomnerdtutorials.com/wp-content/uploads/2013/09/DC-motor-Schematics.png?resize=427%2C521 "It's not as bad as it looks)

 This project uses ORSSerialPort by armadsen.

-An instalation guide can be sound [here](https://github.com/armadsen/ORSSerialPort/wiki/Installing-ORSSerialPort)
+An instalation guide can be found [here](https://github.com/armadsen/ORSSerialPort/wiki/Installing-ORSSerialPort)